Quantized Fourier and Polynomial Features for more Expressive Tensor Network Models: QUANTIZED TENSOR NETWORK KERNEL MACHINES

 while for the quantized case

-Hence, in case of CPD, TT and TR this additional model expressiveness comes at \emph{no additional computational costs} when training with gradient descent (\cref{thm:CPD,thm:CPDQuantized}).
+Hence, in case of CPD, TT and TR this additional possible model expressiveness comes at \emph{no additional computational costs per iteration} when training with gradient descent (\cref{thm:CPD,thm:CPDQuantized}).
 Setting $Q=2$ provides then in this sense an optimal choice for this additional hyperparameter, as it maximizes the upper bound.
-It should be noted that a higher-VC dimension does not necessarily imply better performance on unseen data, however as we will see in \cref{sec:generalization,sec:regularization}, quantization provides an additional source of regularization, and as such, quantized models do not tend to overfit.
+In the more general case where $M_d$ is not a power of $2$, this choice corresponds with the prime factorization of $M_d$.
+It should be noted that a higher VC-dimension does not imply better performance on unseen data.
+However as we will see in \cref{sec:generalization,sec:regularization} quantized models tend to outperform their counterparts in the underparameterized regime where TKMs are typically employed, as the gained expressiveness is put fully to good use and does not result in overfitting.

-\section{Numerical Experiments}
+\section{NUMERICAL EXPERIMENTS}

-In all experiments we consider squared loss $\ell (f(\mat{x}),y)=\vert f(\mat{x})-y\vert^2$, scale our inputs to lie in the unit box, and consider Fourier features (\cref{def:FourierFeatureMap}) as they notably suffer less from ill-conditioning than polynomials.
+In all experiments we consider a squared loss $\ell (f(\mat{x}),y)=\vert f(\mat{x})-y\vert^2$, scale our inputs to lie in the unit box, and consider Fourier features (\cref{def:FourierFeatureMap}) as they notably suffer less from ill-conditioning than polynomials.
 In all experiments we model the weight tensor as a CPD of rank $R$.
 We do not consider other TNs in the numerical experiments for three reasons: first, it has been shown that tensor trains are more suited to model time-varying functions such as dynamical systems and time series, as opposed to CPD \citep{khrulkov_expressive_2018}.
 Second, CPD adds only one hyperparameter to our model as opposed to $D$ hyperparameters for the tensor train or tensor ring.
 Choosing these hyperparameters (tensor train ranks) is not trivial and can yield models with very different performance for the same total number of model parameters.
-We hence chose to simply sidestep this issue.
 Third, CPD-based models are invariant to reordering of the features as opposed to tensor train.
 We believe that this invariance is very much desired in the context of kernel machines.
 We solve the ensuing optimization problem using ALS \citep{uschmajew_local_2012}.
 The source code and data to reproduce all experiments is available at \url{https://github.com/fwesel/QFF}.

-\subsection{Improved generalization capabilities}
+\subsection{Improved Generalization Capabilities}